 We will disclose information through a variety of mechanisms, including our financial disclosures, corporate responsibility reporting, participation in voluntary efforts such as the Carbon Disclosure Project, through the media, and through one-on-one stakeholder discussions.
 As part of our commitment to increase transparency, we also disclose information on our website about our business in the following areas:

 As an early supporter of the Physician Payments Sunshine Act, we believe in broad disclosure of financial relationships between physicians and the pharmaceutical industry.
 In 2009, we began voluntarily disclosing all payments to U.S.-based healthcare professionals who speak on behalf of Merck or our products.
-Starting in June 2012, reports will include payments and transfers of value to U.S.-licensed physicians including those who consult and/or perform research on behalf of Merck.
+As of June 2012, reports are posted quarterly reflecting payments and transfers of value to U.S.-based physicians including those engaged in clinical research activities.
+We include both direct payments to individual physicians, as well as “indirect” payments to the research entity/institution with the name of the associated principal investigator(s).
 Learn more.

-Starting in March 2009, Merck began reporting all philanthropic grants made through the Office of Corporate Philanthropy and The Merck Company Foundation.
-Learn more.
+Starting in March 2009, Merck began reporting all philanthropic grants made through the Office of Corporate Philanthropy and The Merck Foundation.

 Merck is committed to participating constructively and responsibly in the political process.
 To improve access to information about Merck’s advocacy activities, Merck discloses its costs associated with lobbying in the European Union and the United States.
 Where permitted by law in the United States, Canada and Australia, the company makes corporate political contributions, primarily to the electoral campaigns of individual candidates.